AboutCodingBE/validation-excercise/excercise_outline.md

 not installed, the application should indicate this until the firmware and the configuration have been installed.

 The application needs to verify if these sensors have a firmware version compatible with the latest configuration options.
+The firmware is compatible starting from version FW:23-09-2022:03.
+Any sensors with a firmware version before this one need an update.
 If the firmware is not compatible, you need to schedule a task to install the latest firmware over the internet.
-The shipments of new sensors do not have the latest configuration either.
+The shipments of new sensors do not have the latest configuration either installed yet.
 So you need to also schedule a task to install this configuration.

 You have to realise that these sensors have 4G connections.
 They can have temporarily bad connections and so tasks can